anshmendiratta/vulkys/README.md

 ## Goals
 - [ ] Document more thoroughly.
 - [ ] Add new Rapier3D object types.
+- [ ] Add shading so objects such as balls do not need further detailing.

 ### Performance
 - [ ] Add FPS counter for debugging and visuals.
 - [ ] Add multi-threading.

 ### QoL
-- [ ] Add shading to objects so objects such as balls do not need further detailing.
 - [ ] Anti-aliasing for objects.
+- [ ] Add a global directional light source (sun) and shadows.
+- [ ] Try to add materials/finishes (diffuse/glossy/metallic).
 - [ ] Use textures for background and ojects.